Frequently Asked Questions

 Q. What is Chapel?

-A. Lower School has a Chapel gathering four days each week.
-Three days with all of Lower School and one day with K-8 (held in the Middle School Auditorium).
-As stated in its Mission and Philosophy, “Canterbury promotes the spiritual development of each child and an understanding of the implications of Christian principles in their daily lives.”
-Each class in Lower School will present Chapel for their peers two or three times per year.
-This may be through a short skit, songs, poems, or other means of communicating a particular aspect of character development.
+A. Lower School has a Chapel gathering four days each week: three days with all of Lower School and one day with K-8 (held in the Middle School Auditorium).
+Each class in Lower School presents Chapel for their peers two or three times per year.
+This may be through a short skit, songs, poems, or other means of communicating a particular aspect of character or spiritual development.

 Faculty and administrators also present Chapel talks.
-These short stories or talks generally have a specific theme tied in with the Lower School Virtue of the Month (honesty, respect, compassion).
+These short stories or talks generally have a specific theme tied to the Lower School Virtue of the Month (honesty, respect, compassion).
 Chapel time generally ends with the Lord’s Prayer and weekly reciting of the Pledge of Allegiance.

 Q. What are the hours of the school day?

 A. Lower School students should be at school by 8:00 a.m.
 Chapel begins promptly at 8:15 a.m.
 Students are dismissed at 3:00 p.m.